Our Research

 Who qualifies for reduced tuition costs in Tennessee?

-The Tennessee Promise allows graduates of Tennessee high schools the opportunity to attend a community or technical college free of tuition and mandatory fees.
+The Tennessee Promise provides graduates of Tennessee high schools with the opportunity to attend a community or technical college free of tuition and mandatory fees.
 Recipients may use the scholarship at any College System of Tennessee community college or applied technology college.
 Recipients must maintain a 2.0 GPA and complete eight hours of community service each semester.
 To apply, students must first fill out the FAFSA.

 College Financial Aid, Scholarships, and Grant Programs in Tennessee